 Spring Forward Festival

-Held on the Sunday before Easter, children and their families are invited to spend the afternoon at Brompton House.
-Event includes spring related crafts, games, and a large egg hunt.
-Student volunteers are needed to help with all of these aspects.
-Community members are asked to accompany their children and egg hunt participants must be 11 years old or younger.
+Held on the Sunday before Easter, local children and their families are invited to spend the afternoon on the lawn of Brompton, a few blocks from the UMW campus.
+At the event, there are spring crafts, games, and egg hunts.
+Student volunteers help with all of these aspects.
+Community members are asked to accompany their children; egg hunt participants must be under the age of 12.